botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >In the Search function on webapp a Reflected XSS is identified, then deliver exploit link to victim with cookie stealing payload in hosted **iframe** on exploit server.

->WAF is preventing dangerous search filters and tags, then nypass XSS filters using JavaScript global variables.
+>WAF is preventing dangerous search filters and tags, then bypass XSS filters using JavaScript global variables.

 [Bypass XSS filters using JavaScript global variables](https://www.secjuice.com/bypass-xss-filters-using-javascript-global-variables/)